 The results of the two studies appear to be contradictory.
 Perhaps in the fullness of time this contradiction will be resolved but for the moment the lay public will once again be asking, 'What are we supposed to believe?' and bemoaning the fact that hardly a week passes when the media announce that scientists have made a discovery that contradicts previous research findings (which may also have contradicted research findings prior to these).
 Inevitably people ask, 'Can we really trust science?'

 Any research that involves human beings is particularly liable to a confusion of evidence.
 This is not just the case for the social sciences but also biological sciences (human physiology, biochemistry, genetics, medicine, etc.).
 Perhaps the main reason is that human beings are so complex.
-In fact, an attitude of skepticism to the announcement of any new scientific finding or discovery is in itself good scientific practice.
+In fact, an attitude of skepticism to the announcement of any new scientific finding or discovery is in itself good scientific practice (hence we may say that science answers questions but also question answers).
 This is certainly the case with any observations or conclusions that are not immediately predictable from current scientific knowledge.

 Our adopting the most likely explanation is not the same as saying that the unusual explanation is wrong, and, who knows, by applying this rule rigidly scientists may be missing something very important - alien beings might be visiting planet Earth.
 But there is a very good reason for applying this rule.
 If we adopt the unusual explanation, we are left with many more things to explain than if we go for the most likely one.
 This is the opposite of the scientific method.
 In the present case we have to account for how the extraterrestrials managed to make a journey of trillions of miles; why their craft was not spotted by radar defences; why the neighbours didn't hear what was happening; how the surgical operation was accomplished with no evidence of scarring; etc., etc.